 I found I could quickly throw up well-optimized niche websites and monetize them with Adsense.
 Four, five figures a month, a real income and life was good until Google changed the rules with various algorithm updates and that income was all but wiped out.

-[THEN THE METEOR HIT, THE DINOAURS DIED AND GOOGLE CHANGED ITS ALGORITHM – AND ALL THAT COOL REVENUE WENT AWAY 🙁 ]
+[THEN THE METEOR HIT, THE DINOSAURS DIED AND GOOGLE CHANGED ITS ALGORITHM – AND ALL THAT COOL REVENUE WENT AWAY 🙁 ]

 Some of those sites I had built I managed to sell before the Google crack down really took effect and some of them were sites built to promote affiliate products with the traffic, and income, coming from organic (free) search rankings.